 - If you have no children, you may be able (and prefer) to make a clean break.
 However, some people find that the friendship that led to marriage is still there underneath; and with the demands of a marital relationship out of the way, they are able to be good friends.
 I know one couple that has formed a friendship with the husband’s ex-wife and her second husband; the four of them socialise regularly.

 - Every divorce is different, just as every marriage is different.
 Don’t measure yourself against anyone else.
 If you don’t feel comfortable being friends with your ex, you don’t have to be (subject to the caveat to be polite in front of the children).
 And what feels impossible right now may feel different in a few years.
 Don’t rush it.

 We’re here to help even after divorce

 If your relationship has reached the end of the line and you would like to discuss your options, we’re here to help.
-Contact Simon or call on 087 550 2740 or 076 116 0623 or email email@example.com.
-SD Law & Associates are experts in divorce and family law.
+Contact Cape Town family lawyer 087 550 2740 or 076 116 0623 or email firstname.lastname@example.org.
+SD Law & Associates are family lawyers with expertsise in divorce and care and contact of children.
 You are assured of absolute confidentiality.